Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * brigth_augmentation2(): (Code lines 468 - 479) used to shift sligthly the image brigth in HSV color space using a random_uniform deviation.

 ##### Batch generator
-Two custom funtion to generate bath for training and validation with the aim of avoiding overload of RAM memory
+Two custom funtion to generate bath for training and validation with the aim of avoiding overload of RAM memory where defined.
+The first one called *batch_generator2()*, used for debugging purposes, and, the seccond one called batch_generator(), used to produce be